Wingsuit flying: History

 An early attempt at wingsuit flying was made on 4 February 1912 by a 33-year-old tailor, Franz Reichelt, who jumped from the Eiffel Tower to test his invention of a combination of parachute and wing, which was similar to modern wingsuits.
 He misled the guards by saying that the experiment was going to be conducted with a dummy.
 He hesitated quite a long time before he jumped, and died when he hit the ground head first, opening a measurable hole in the frozen ground.

-A wingsuit was first used in the US in 1930 by a 19-year-old American, Rex G Finney of Los Angeles, California.
+A wingsuit was first used in the United States in 1930 by a 19-year-old American, Rex G Finney of Los Angeles, California.
 The goal was to increase horizontal movement and maneuverability during a parachute jump.
 These early wingsuits used materials such as canvas, wood, silk, steel, and whalebone.
 They were not very reliable, although some "birdmen", such as Clem Sohn and Leo Valentin, claimed to have glided for miles.

 Batwings, a precursor to wingsuits, were showcased in the 1969 film, The Gypsy Moths, starring Burt Lancaster and Gene Hackman.

 In the mid-1990s, the modern wingsuit was developed by Patrick de Gayardon of France, adapted from the model used by John Carta.
 In 1997, the Bulgarian Sammy Popov designed and built a wingsuit that had a larger wing between the legs and longer wings on the arms.
 He tested his prototype in a vertical wind tunnel in Las Vegas at Flyaway Las Vegas.
 Popov's wingsuit first flew in October 1998, but never went into commercial production.
-In 1998, Chuck "Da Kine" Priest' built a version that incorporated hard ribs inside the wing airfoils.
+In 1998, Chuck "Da Kine" Raggs built a version that incorporated hard ribs inside the wing airfoils.
 Although these more rigid wings were better able to keep their shape in flight, this made the wingsuit heavier and more difficult to fly.
 Raggs' design also never went into commercial production.
 Flying together for the first time, Popov and Raggs showcased their designs side by side at the World Free-fall Convention at Quincy, Illinois, in August 1999.
 Both designs performed well.
 At the same event, jumpers performed formation wingsuit skydives with de Gayardon's, Popov's, and Raggs' suits.